 One of the big expenses with raising twins is diapers.
-From the day they are born until they master potty training and keeping their pants dry overnight, you’ll need to buy diapers.
+From the day they are born until they master potty training and keep their pants dry overnight, you’ll need to buy diapers.
 As you consider all the things you need for twin babies, you’ll likely ask how many diapers for twins?
 It turns out, you’ll need a ton:

 Twin Diaper Usage

 Newborns average about 10 diapers a day per baby.
 So your newborn twins will need about 10 diapers X 30 days X 2 babies = at least 600 diapers for the first month.

 After the first month, diaper consumption goes down to about 8 diapers per day.
 You’ll need 8 diapers X 30 days X 2 babies = at least 480 diapers per month for a few more months.